 - 🔰 Information: A package in Homebrew is called a formula.
 A list of all available formulas can be found here.

-- Install software not packaged by your host distribution.
+- Install software that is not packaged by your host distribution.

 - Install up-to-date versions of software when your host distribution is old.